iamdoublewei/An-Intermittent-OTA-Approach-to-Update-the-DL-Weights-on-Energy-Harvesting-Devices/README.md

 ## Features

  - serial_port.py display all available serial ports on the computer
+ - Push button0 and button1 on board to trigger hardware interupt and change led0 and led1 states
  - Output (device_unixtime, led0_state, led1_state) from CC2640R2 to UART
  - Store output data into file based database
  - Write and read data from internal flash